DRINKING VESSEL TRENCH ART

 Manufactured drinking vessels were marked at some point in time after their making, to commemorate specific events of the war - place names, battles, names of loved ones for example.
-Many were used for propaganda purposes.
+Some were made for propaganda purposes.

 Whilst used in actual battlefield areas, these basic drinking vessels also provided sustenance for physically injured and mentally exhausted soldiers - for example, soldiers drank "Bene 'n' Hot" (Benedictine liqueur with hot water) given in Casualty Clearing Stations along the many ports in Normandy or Auxiliary Hospitals based in and around.
 Nurses would mix the medicinal drink with hot water to ease pain for some, or to raise the spirits amongst those on the wards.
 (One place in particular that gave itself up to become a hospital was the home of Benedictine D.O.M. - Palais Benedictine, Fecamp.
 (Hospital Auxillaire No: 34).

-Marked or engraved aluminium souvenir vessels can be seen to fall into families of recognisable type categories, namely:
+Marked or engraved aluminium souvenir vessels can be seen to fall into "families" of recognisable type categories, such as -

 Basic crudely scratched/indented personal equipment canteen/drinking vessels actively used in battlefield environments.

 Engraved personal canteen objects crafted in makeshift or permanent workshops, rest areas etc. Usually found behind combat lines, but in battlefield environments.

-Timbales specifically commissioned by those wanting a memory relic of the war - bearing their own name or dedicated to a Family member, usually with a date and place, made by a third party who provided these to earn income to supplement war / disablement pension.
+Timbales specifically commissioned by those wanting a memory relic of the war - bearing their name or dedicated to a Family member, sometimes with a date and/or placename, battle name or conflict area - maybe crafted by a third party for extra income to supplement their military pay, for example.

 Drinking vessels / feeding cups used by the French Red Cross, in larger or temporary hospitals, field hospital dressing stations then subsequently engraved.
 Some were objects created as a result of programmes aimed at rehabilitating the wounded through occupational therapy.
 Engraving small drinking vessels could be done by bedridden men, or convalescing men in workshops.

 Objects worked upon by American Service Nurses - enlisted to France in the Army Services (1918/19) in Trenches and Hospitals, who engraved items in "Idle Time" to reference their military experience.
 (AEF American Expeditionary Forces for example .. or the AFS American Ambulance Field Service)